jcb91/IPython-notebook-extensions-wiki/Home-3.x.md

 _Note_: Be careful not to include the `.js` file extension in the extension name.

-## 2. Activating an extension
+## 2. Enabling an extension

-*Activating*, or *enabling* an extension means configuring things such that the extension loads automatically for every notebook.
+*Enabling* an extension means configuring things such that the extension loads automatically for every notebook.

-There is a graphical interface for activating/deactivating notebook extensions now.
+There is a graphical interface for enabling/disabling notebook extensions now.
 You might want to use it: [config-extension](Config-Extension)

 Without using the GUI [config-extension](Config-Extension), the easiest way to enable an extension is to use the requests module to communicate with the IPython config service directly.
-For example, to activate the `python-markdown` extension, you need to provide the name and local path (without the `.js` extension) and call the config service in IPython:
+For example, to enable the `python-markdown` extension, you need to provide the name and local path (without the `.js` extension) and call the config service in IPython:

 ```python
 from IPython.html.services.config import ConfigManager